yadenis/DCO-Comment-Attachment/readme.txt

 * Limit the maximum file upload size.
 * Make an attachment required.
 * Specify whether the attachment will be embedded or displayed as a link.
+* Attach an attachment to a commented post.
 * Restrict attachment file types.

 You can also: